FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/bandwidth_latency.png)

 A common error made when measuring network performance is assuming that bandwidth is the inverse of latency, i.e. that a bandwidth of 100 Mbps implies a latency of 1/100 seconds.
 This assumption is ignores a few issues:

-- Latency is only measured for a minimal sized transfer, one that should never be large enough to saturate a link for measuring bandwidth
+* Latency is only measured for a minimal sized transfer, one that should never be large enough to saturate a link for measuring bandwidth
-- Bandwidth does not include the overheads involved with each minimal transfer, as these are amortized away when sending data in volume
+* Bandwidth does not include the overheads involved with each minimal transfer, as these are amortized away when sending data in volume
-- As the rate of transfer over w channel increases, so does contention and hence resource utilisation, which causes an increase in latency i.e. the relationship is non-linear
+* As the rate of transfer over w channel increases, so does contention and hence resource utilisation, which causes an increase in latency i.e. the relationship is non-linear

 ## Liquid cooling plates

 *The height of air-cooled AI servers is influenced significantly by the size of the fans and the height of the heatsinks required to keep high-powered accelerator hardware cool.
 Compression attached cooling plates replace tall towers of metal fins in thinner-profile servers where getting enough airflow for cooling kilowatt+ devices either costs double-digit percentages of the servers total power draw, or is just physically impossible.*

+A prime example of air cooling pushed to its limits is SuperMicro's B200 HGX server, the [SYS-A22GA-NBRT](https://www.supermicro.com/en/products/system/gpu/10u/sys-a22ga-nbrt).
+Fitting 8 Nvidia B200 GPUs (each with a TDP of 1200W) as well as 2 Intel Xeon 6900s (about 500W each) into an air cooled chassis requires accommodating the cooling fin towers for the GPUs, taking up the entire floor-space in the chassis as well as over 6U of height.
+The remaining space needs to be large enough so that enough airflow can pass to keep the other components such as CPUs, NICs, SSDs and more.
+Pushing beyond this limit to 1400W+ TDP chips and more will require significantly greater volumes of airflow moving through impractically large chassis, to the point where the power used by cooling fans will creep towards 15 or even 20% of the servers total draw.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/coolit_plate.png)

+Using a denser fluid such as liquid is the next logical step for cooling systems.
+Immersion cooling appears to still be building a reputation, having been only applied successfully in a very small number of setups, and so the only practical solution currently is direct-to-chip liquid cooling.
+In this paradigm, large coolant distribution units (CDUs) are placed underneath or at the side of existing racks and large, high pressure plumbing systems connect the pumps to in/outlets on the chassis.
+Further plumbing internal to the chassis then routes the cooled liquid from the CDU through "cold plates", or flat hollow plates made from copper or aluminum, which are in placed in contact with the chips/components.
+The heated liquid is then pumped back to the CDU for cooling.

+Systems like the plate shown above can reliably cool chips with TDPs of up to 2000W, with models rated for 4000W (under very high coolant pressures) being evaluated for future AI accelerators.
+For servers, adopting cooling plates for all or even some of the components leads to a significant increase in power efficiency and compute density, allowing for solutions like Nvidia's NVL72 racks.
+Definitely not the first - but by far the most popular - NVL72s use extensive liquid cooling support infrastructure to cool 27 x 1U trays in a single rack, requiring many types of cooling plates for the various collections of components on the baseboard.
+Moving forward, more standard server architectures are likely to shrink in size towards 2-4U and datacentre PUE values will decrease.

 [![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/assets/logo.png)](https://sixrackunits.substack.com)